ShmuelRob/starbucks-map/README.md

 Contact
 -------

-For any inquiries or support, please contact `yourname@example.com`.
+For any inquiries or support, please contact me via github.

 ---